Fire and Aviation

 Fire management in Idaho is carried out through three regional interagency dispatch centers.
 Each dispatch center serves as the fire command center for a large region, conducting training, allocating personnel and equipments, managing aircraft operations, providing fire information, and supervising fire management strategies.

-Twin Falls District BLM Firefighters Awarded for Valor and Exceptional Service: Calm Thinking and Quick Action Resulted in Lifesaving Help
+Twin Falls District BLM Firefighters Awarded by the Department of the Interior for Valor and Exceptional Service

 Congratulations to our BLM Twin Falls District firefighters who were awarded for valor and exceptional service to the nation as public servants at the 70th Honor Awards Convocation of the U.S. Department of the Interior.